About the Independent Education Union of Australia

 Towards the end of 1983 the ITF was set up and early in 1984 application was made to the Australian Conciliation and Arbitration Commission for registration as a federal union.
 Its application sought rules for coverage of the broadest range of education workers in non government education institutions.
 After extensive litigation federal registration was achieved on 8th October 1988.

-The IEUA continues to campaign actively on behalf of the 72,000 professionals in the non-government education sector it represents.
+The IEUA continues to campaign actively on behalf of the more than 75,000 professionals in the non-government education sector it represents.

 Visit the IEUA website for more information.